Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 and it's pretty good.
 I wanted something similar for programming languages.

-After an absolute ton of experimentation, I have something that works.
+After a huge amount of experimentation, I have something that works.
 In this post, I'll show you how it works.

 I won't show the many, many dead ends and failed designs along the way.
-We can pretend I got it right first time.
+We can pretend that I got it right first time.

 ## Parsing The Code

-If I want to compare two programs, I need a parse tree for each program.
+If I want to compare two programs, I first need a parse tree for each program.
 I need an accurate lexer, a basic parser, and I need to preserve comments.